e-dimensionz/Todoyu-PHP7.x/README.md

 # Todoyu for PHP7!

-This is the latest version of `todoyu` modded to work with PHP 7.x.
+This is the latest version of `todoyu` ported/modded to work with PHP 7.x.
 I worked all the bugs I could find so far.

+Revived by [WyldCode](https://wyldcode.com) a subsidiary of [e-dimensionz, Inc](https://e-dimensionz.com)

 # Todoyu Project Management